New York 1987: Selection Margareth Mead Festival

 The traditional local belief is (as it turns out to be) that every disease - somatic or psychological - is the result of bewitching, of not complying with traditional rules and neglecting ceremonial mores.

 De Jong tries to integrate (the recognition, referral and treatment of) psychiatric illnesses into the system of Public Health as the 'seventh disease'.
 At the time WHO had formulated 'six diseases', such as malaria, that should be recognised and treated by these rural medical workers as a filter for the referral system to regional and national hospitals.

 Part 1 ends with the inauguration of the new clinic and the moving of the patients from the old hospital to the new Mental Health Center.

 In part 2 ("Only one head I have, not two") we get to know about the proceedings in the new clinic, we get acquainted with some patients more intensely, we are present as the nurses get more and more responsibility in the treatment of the patients and so on.

 The doctor's trips to the rural areas are continued, his research comes to an end.
 He's writing his thesis.
 Meanwhile, his contacts with the traditional healers become tighter.
 In the end one sorcerer is willing to visit the clinic and help inaugurate a holy tree on the terrain of the clinic to be able to have traditional ceremonies go on in the clinic as well.

 ALTER EGO is edited (it was praised for its 'American pace') in a series of letters of the doctor to friends back home.

-It had a theatrical distribution in The Netherlands and was aired on national TV 3 times.
-It was screened at the Margaret Mead Film Festival 1987 quite successfully.
+The film had a theatrical distribution in The Netherlands and was aired on national TV 3 times and was screened at the Margaret Mead Film Festival 1987 quite successfully.
 The film is still used in the preparation of doctors and other people for their job in Africa.